nvhoanganh/demotron-anthony/README.md

 ![](2022-02-08-19-12-45.png)

-## Part 9.
-Install CodeStream to VSCode and view Errors inside the IDE
+## Install CodeStream to VSCode and view Errors inside the IDE

 -   Install Vscode CodeStream extension and Sign up for an account
 -   Create tag v0.0.1 and apply the changes by running the following command